tomasdedic/ocpdoc/content/openshift/Service-Principal.md

 nepodařilo se mi najít
 ```
 Je potřeba brát v úvahu že přez hlavní SP si OCP může vytořit další SP a na ně navázat potřebné aktivity.

+## Vyjadření RedHat k SP
+Below are the inline descriptions:

+-  <cluster_name>-identity

+Is a managed identity created by the installer for attaching to all the VMs so that the kubelet and kube-controller-manager can communicate with azure APIs

+- <cluster_name>-openshift-image-registry-azure-cgwrf

+- <cluster_name>-openshift-ingress-azure-hwdjj

+- <cluster_name>-openshift-machine-api-azure-vrvdd

+These are service principals (app registrations) for each operator in the cluster that needs to communicate with Azure APIs.
+These are created for the operators by virtue of CredentialRequests objects, realized by openshift-credential-operator.